apache/kudu/docs/design-docs/raft-config-change.md

 voting.
-For a server that has just failed, it’s preferable to demote to "L" and not completely remove from the configuration, because it’s possible (even likely!) it would actually restart before the new replica has finished bootstrapping.
-If it does, we have the option of adding it back to the configuration and cancelling the bootstrap.
+For a server that has just failed, it’s preferable to demote to "L" and not completely remove from the configuration, because it’s possible (even likely!) it would actually restart before the new replica has finished copying.
+If it does, we have the option of adding it back to the configuration and cancelling the Tablet Copy.

 Because we now have three voting replicas, the majority is 2, so we can handle a fault of any of the remaining three nodes.
 After reaching this state, we can